Ircam-RnD/binauralFIR/README.md

 --- | ---
-`binauralFIR.connect()` | Connects the binauralFIRNode to the Web Audio graph `binauralFIR.disconnect()` | Disconnect the binauralFIRNode from the Web Audio graph `binauralFIR.loadHRTF(hrtfData)` | Set hrtf set buffer to be used and update the current position with the new HRTF.
+`binauralFIR.connect()` | Connects the binauralFIRNode to the Web Audio graph `binauralFIR.disconnect()` | Disconnect the binauralFIRNode from the Web Audio graph `binauralFIR.HRTFDataset` | Set HRTF Dataset to be used with the virtual source.
 `binauralFIR.setPosition(azimuth, elevation, distance, optImmediate)` | Set position of the virtual source.
 `binauralFIR.getPosition()` | Get the current position of the virtual source.
 `binauralFIR.setCrossfadeDuration(duration)` | Set the duration of crossfading in miliseconds.